meadsteve/lagom/docs/cookbook.md

 class ThingEnvironment(Env):
     # This maps to an environment variable THING_CONN
+    # Note: if the env variable is unset an error will be raised
+    #       as it is not marked as optional.
     thing_conn: str

 ## We define a dependency_definition function for
 ## our Thing which fetches the env from the container
 ## automatically loading the env variable.
-## Note: if the env variable is unset an error will be raised
 container = Container()

 @dependency_definition(container, singleton=True)